 - Avoid sticky foods like peanut butter, cream cheese, or fruit snacks.

-- Avoid raw vegetables and fruit like carrot or apple slices.
+- Avoid raw vegetables and fruit like carrots or apple slices.

 - Avoid hard candy and lollipops (AKA suckers) in the car.
 They’re a big choking risk!